-George Puttenham, in The Arte of English Poesie (1589) wrote: "And in Her
+George Puttenham in The Arte of English Poesie (1589) wrote that

-Noblemen and Gentlemen of Her Majesty's own servants, who have written
+Noblemen and Gentlemen of Her Majesty's own servants" who wrote "excellently well"

-excellently well as it would appear if their doings could be found out and made
+if their "doings could be found out and made

-public with the rest, of which number is first the noble gentleman Edward Earl
+public" the first was "the noble gentleman Edward Earl

 writer with a "silent name" bounded by "one letter" who one day would achieve